Router & Switch Security Standard

 - Each router must have the following statement posted in clear view:

 "This computer and network are provided for use by authorized members of the Loyola community.
-Use of this computer and network are subject to all applicable Loyola policies, including Information Technology Services Policies and Guidelines, and any applicable Loyola Handbooks.
+Use of this computer and network are subject to all applicable Loyola policies, including Information Technology Services policies, and any applicable Loyola Handbooks.
 Any use of this computer or network constitutes acknowledgment that the user is subject to all applicable policies.
 Any other use is prohibited.

 Users of any networked system, including this computer, should be aware that due to the nature of electronic communications, any information conveyed via a computer or a network may not be private.
 Sensitive communications should be encrypted or communicated via an alternative method."

-- Telnet may never be used across any network to manage a router.
+- Telnet may never be used across any network to manage a router, unless there is a secure tunnel protecting the entire communication path.
 SSH is the preferred management protocol.

 - Synchronize all clocks through the use of NTP.